Granular ice

 Granular ice is one of the types of ice commonly referred to as Flake ice.

 Creation

 Made in a tall, thin, vertical drum or 'freezing unit' with an auger running axially in the centre.
 A water level is set in the bottom of the drum by gravity and as ice crystals begin to form, the auger carries them up the drum where they are compressed and further frozen until they are ejected from the top as 'flakes'.

 By changing the geometry of the auger and introducing 'ice breakers' into the ejection arrangement, the size and appearance of the ice can be changed to suit different applications.

 Storage

-As the ice is made at -0.5degC, it can be stored for prolonged periods in ambient conditions and all it will ever do is melt.
+As the ice is made at -0.5 degrees °C, it can be stored for prolonged periods in ambient conditions and all it will ever do is melt.
 However this means that the ice does contain more free water than colder types, therefore it is not suitable for storage in freezers below zero.